Melexandils/CAD-CFD-learning/tutorials-solidworks/lesson_03/overview.md

-# Lesson 2 — Assemblies
+# Lesson 2 — Drawings

 **Date:** (18.12.2025)
 **Objective:** Build a simple assembly based on the part that I created in Lesson 1.